fi-muni/PA165/tasks/seminar-persistence1.md

  2. Where is the following text used and what is the effect of it (use Hibernate dev guide to find answer)? "hibernate.format_sql"
  3. What is hibernate.hbm2ddl.auto property in persistence.xml file?

-**Task 10** This task requires more investigation from you and work with Hibernate documentation.
-For the rest of the seminar you can try to configure your persistence unit to use database in your Netbeans.
-First you will have to create new database in netbeans (Derby) then reconfigure the persistence unit to connect to this database on localhost and set username and password.